quincylvania/usgs-to-osm/README.md

 ## To update OpenStreetMap

-Run `npm run all`.
+Run `npm run usgs`.
 This executes the following steps:

-1. `npm run usgs` downloads the latest USGS data from USGS.
 1. `usgs:download:nwis` fetches the latest USGS National Water Information System data
 2. `usgs:download:cameras` fetches the latest USGS webcam data
+3. `usgs:download:osm` downloads existing USGS sites from OSM.
-   3. `usgs:format` compliles the above two datasets into GeoJSON with OSM tags
+4. `usgs:format` compliles the source USGS datasets into GeoJSON with OSM tags
-2. `npm run osm` downloads existing USGS sites from OSM.
-3. `npm run diff` compares the two data sources and output change files to `diff/`.
+5. `usgs:diff` compares the source data to OSM and output change files to `diff/`.

-At this point three subdirectories are created.
+At this point three directories are created.

 1. `diffed/modified/` – osmChange files that modify existing OSM features, adding missing tags and updating tags where USGS is the source of truth (e.g. `official_name`).
    1. Review the changes to make sure the added tags make sense.
 If any `official_name` name tags have changed, check if the corresponding `name` need to be updated.